wangc9/delivery-fee-calculator/README.md

     >
     > -> Local: http://localhost:5173

+    Note that the message will take around 10 seconds to show after the "Attaching to delivery-fee-dev" message has shown.
+This is done on purpose to avoid race issues.

     After the aforementioned message has appeared, you can open the webpage at http://localhost:5173.

     Use the following command